 One way to treat depression, anxiety, chronic stress, trauma, addictions, life-span growth and development is to provide you with the tools and techniques, guidance and collaboration that allows for creative accessing of the information stored within each of the layered, deeply interconnected building blocks.
 This opens up possibilities in present time for identifying, shifting, and integrating patterns of moods, beliefs, and behaviours.

 Trauma expert Peter Levine makes this keen observation: "We require dynamic equilibrium and relaxed alertness between stability and change."
-Too much Stability: fossilization (no change).
-Too much Change: chaos (flooding).
+Too much Stability: rigidity, fossilization.
+Too much Change: dis-integration, chaos.

 Primary therapeutic techniques include: CBT, Sensorimotor Psychotherapy, Brief Dynamic Therapy, Client Centered Psychotherapy, Crisis Intervention, Phase-Oriented Trauma Treatment